-The popular Pink Jeep Adventure Tour offers 2 and 3-hour tours of the Grand Canyon, with stops at the most epic scenic views.
+The famous Pink Jeep Adventure Tour offers 2 and 3-hour tours of the Grand Canyon, with stops at the most epic scenic views.

 Want to go really big?
 Try out a helicopter tour of the Grand Canyon!
-There are a few different places that offer tours, such as the highly-rated Maverick Helicopters.
+A few different places offer tours, such as the highly-rated Maverick Helicopters.

 8. Yavapai Geology Museum